-I stumbled across #SixForSunday on my blog where each Sunday you are given a prompt.
+I stumbled across #SixForSunday where each Sunday you are given a prompt.
 Today’s theme is books you read in 2018 and want to re-read.
 I actually really enjoy re-reading books, and these are 6 books I gave 5 stars to last year and want to dive into again soon.

 1. P.S.
 I Like You by Kasie West